KushalvDesai/odoo-submission/README.md

 - 📢 **Real-time Notifications** - Stay updated with instant notifications
 - 🔗 **User Mentions** - Tag users with @mentions in answers
 - 📱 **Responsive Design** - Optimized for all device sizes
+- 🔍 **Smart Searching** - Uses fuzzy searching to find the closest matching posts even with typos or partial queries
 - 🎨 **Modern UI** - Clean, intuitive interface with Tailwind CSS

 ## 🛠️ Tech Stack